|Photos||Video & Audio||Blogs||Statistics||Archive||Games||Mobile|

 England's hopes of feeding on the carcass of West Indies cricket after they had been dethroned by Australia took a blow when they were smashed by nine wickets inside four days in the first Test, at Headingley.
 This was a mixed day for English sport: the football team were thumped 3-1 by Brazil in the Umbro Cup, but Rob Andrew's last-minute drop-goal gave the rugby side a famous World Cup win over Australia.

 A first-over specialist is born.
-Daryl Tuffey, a strapping fast-medium bowler from New Zealand, had an amazing penchant for picking up wicktes in the first over of games, both Tests and one-dayers.
+Daryl Tuffey, a strapping fast-medium bowler from New Zealand, had an amazing penchant for picking up wickets in the first over of games, both Tests and one-dayers.
 After a quiet start he settled into a quality groove as the sort of player capable of performing well on most surfaces, and his finest hour was 6 for 54 to help New Zealand tie the three-Test series with England in Auckland in 2001-02.
-He later joined the rebel Indian Cricket League.

 In the age Before Murali, Somachandra de Silva, who was born today, was probably Sri Lanka's best spin bowler.
 He was 39 when Sri Lanka played their inaugural Test, and was the first to take a five-for - 5 for 59 against Pakistan in Faisalabad later that winter.
 He bowed out after their famous draw at Lord's in 1984, when he bowled impressively for figures of 45-16-85-2.